EwilsonS/Evan_Wilson_JavaS1/README.md

   private String lastName;
   private String company;
   private String phone;
-  // the "one" side to a one to may relationsihp, cascade - deletes info of related tables, .EAGER(load dependent class objs right away) .LAZY(loads dependent class objs when called upon)
+  // the "one" side to a one to may relationsihp, cascade - delets info of related tables, .EAGER(load dependent class objs right away) .LAZY(loads dependent class objs when called upon)
   @OneToMany(mappedBy="customerId", cascade= CascadeType.ALL, fetch= FetchType.EAGER)
   private Set<Note> notes;
   // Getters, setters, equals, and hashCode left out of this listing for brevity}